 No Video

-- If the power is on but you have no video, remove all the add-on cards and cables. - Set all jumpers to their default settings.
-(Default settings are listed in the Quick Reference sections across from the motherboard layouts.)
-Check the CPU speed to make sure it's correct (see page 2-11 for details).

-Use the speaker to determine if any beep codes exist.
+- If the power is on but you have no video, remove all the add-on cards and cables. - Use the speaker to determine if any beep codes exist.
 Refer to Appendix A for details on beep codes.

 NOTE